jaclu/tmux-menus/README.md

 #
 #  This script is assumed to have been placed in the items folder of
-#  this repo, if not, you will need to change the paths to the support
+#  this repo, if not, you will need to change the s to the support
 #  scripts below.
 #
 static_content() {